lmfit/uncertainties/_sources/user_guide.rst.txt

 False

-In order for the resuls of two calculations with uncertainties to be considered equal, the nomimal value *and* the uncertainty must have the same value.
+In order for the resuls of two calculations with uncertainties to be considered equal, the :mod:`uncertainties` package does not test whether the nomimal value and the uncertainty have the same value.
+Instead it checks whether the difference of the two calculations has a nominal value of 0 *and* an uncertainty of 0.

+>>> (x -x)
+0.0+/-0
+>>> (x -y)
+0.0+/-0.7071067811865476

 Comparisons of magnitude